 - By Aaron Y. ZelinAaron Y. Zelin is a researcher in the Department of Politics at Brandeis University.
-He maintains the website Jihadology.net and blogs at al-Wasat. , Charles ListerCharles Lister is a visiting fellow at the Brookings Doha Center, where his work focuses primarily on the state of the insurgency in Syria.
-This work includes a significant and ongoing program of face-to-face engagement with the leaderships of over 100 Syrian insurgent groups from across the Syrian spectrum.
-Follow him on Twitter: @Charles_Lister.
+He maintains the website Jihadology.net and blogs at al-Wasat. , Charles ListerCharles Lister is a senior fellow at the Middle East Institute and a senior consultant to the Shaikh Group’s Track II Syria Initiative.
+Follow him on Twitter at: @Charles_Lister.

 Hezbollah’s victory in Syria in the Battle of Qusair was a wake up call for many pro-Islamist actors in the Arab world.
 In response, Qatar — through Yusef al-Qaradawi and Al Jazeera as well as key Egyptian Islamic leaders — has gone on the offensive.
 These players have publicized key Islamist factions, especially the Syrian Islamic Front (SIF) as well as called for jihad as a necessary duty for all.
 Through these actions, one of the key winners has been the SIF, a Salafi umbrella formation, which is arguably the best fighting force within the opposition.